Admission requirements for Master Media & Business

 - EEA students: no later than 15 May

-For graduates of recognised academic programmes taught entirely in English, the obligation to take a language test may be dropped after considering their academic performance.
+For graduates of recognized academic programmes taught entirely in English, the obligation to take a language test may be dropped after considering their academic performance.

 Applicants with a Dutch academic bachelor diploma, who do not yet meet the English language requirements are recommended to take an English language test to demonstrate their command of the language.
 We would like to point out that having a solid command of the English language will greatly benefit the applicant’s study success.
 We expect students contribute to our lectures and group discussions, as well as being able to speak, read and write in English.
 An insufficient command of the English language will affect their study success negatively.
 Students to whom this applies, are eligible for a refund under the following conditions: